Julians42/RF-Forests/README.md

  * Forget the Lorax, I am a SMERF and I speak for the trees: Comparing Sae Mixed-Effects Random Forest (SMERF) models to other estimators in FIA data.

+# Update November 9
+I went back and just modified the MixRF package to our case (literally just changing args and grabbing new output but the random effects didn’t really “converge” for their model either?
+It just ran until the loglikelihood difference between iterations was small enough (and it looked like they were just jumping around and getting lucky).
+So maybe my implementation that I thought was wrong was actually correct?
+Anyway it interesting that we don’t actually see nice convergence - I wonder if this is something we could look at and try to improve in the model?

 ## Update Nov 2
 Links:
 * https://www.fs.usda.gov/research/treesearch